-- 1. W-APN resolution and discovery of the tunnel endpoint (PDG) IP-address is performed using the following procedures: - Details of the APN resolution mechanism are FFS. - 2.
+- 1. W-APN resolution and discovery of the tunnel endpoint (PDG) IP-address is performed using the procedures described in clause 7.9. - 2.
 Tunnel establishment, including mutual authentication, shall occur between the WLAN UE and the PDG. - Note 1: Filtering attributes may be needed in order to enable the WLAN to enforce that the WLAN UE tunnels all traffic as required.
-Filtering attributes may be transmitted from 3GPP AAA Server to WLAN over the Wr reference point.
-The WLAN sets up appropriate packet filters. - Note 2: The PDG is described in section 6.
+Filtering attributes may be transmitted from 3GPP AAA Server to WLAN over the Wa reference point.
+The WLAN Access Network sets up appropriate packet filters.

+Note 2: The PDG is described in section 6.